BradLarson/max-cv/README.md

 ## How to use ##

-The `max_cv` library builds on [MAX](https://docs.modular.com/max/), and the easiest way to install and work with MAX is through the Magic tool listed above.
-This repository contains a Magic project defined in the `mojoproject.toml`, and that can be built upon to add new Python applications using `max_cv`.
+The `max_cv` library builds on [MAX](https://docs.modular.com/max/), and the easiest way to install and work with MAX is through the `pixi` tool listed above.
+This repository contains a `pixi` project defined in the `pixi.toml`, and that can be built upon to add new Python applications using `max_cv`.

 Within the application, import the appropriate components from MAX and